raoskaran/3D_Maps/README.md

 	a.
 Change the path in singleframe_mapping.py to include the directory containing the separately captured .xyz files
 	b.
 Run singleframe_mapping.py
 	c.
-The code runs delaunay triangulation on each frame and combines them together to form a complete scene.
+The code runs delaunay triangulation on each frame and combines them together to form a complete scene
 	d.
 Pyvista plots the scene which can be visualized
 	e.
 The scene is saved as a .stl file